 8. Enjoy the View from Queenston Heights Park

 One of the most impressive monuments in Ontario stands proudly on the bluff overlooking the Niagara River at Queenston Heights Park.
 A towering memorial is dedicated to Sir Isaac Brock, who was instrumental in his role in defending Canada in the War of 1812.

 The views from the park out over the Niagara River towards Niagara-on-the-Lake are impressive and are a result of the ancient Niagara Escarpment.
-It was here that Niagara Falls started its backwards journey to its present location approximately 11,000 years ago.
-The park is also the terminus of the world-famous 904 kilometer-long Bruce Trail.
+It was here that Niagara Falls started its backward journey to its present location approximately 11,000 years ago.
+The park is also the terminus of the world-famous 904-kilometer-long Bruce Trail.